rackerlabs/docs-cloud-cdn/api-docs/index.rst

 *  RESTful web services
 *  HTTP/1.1
 *  JSON data serialization format

-The Rackspace CDN architecture includes the following components:

--  A RESTful API

--  The ability to cache publicly accessible resources hosted on a Cloud Server instance, or a public Cloud Files container

--  A single global endpoint to access the API

--  Use of the Akamai Technologies content delivery network, which is one of the world's largest distributed computing platforms

 Use the following links to go directly to user and reference information for using the |apiservice|: